Club World Rankings.com

 Supranational Rankings Domestic Rankings Rankings by era Oosterpark Rankings + Morley's Sceptre Recopa Mundial

 Welcome to the Oosterpark Rankings, the most complete historical club football rankings on the internet.
 On this site, you will find club world rankings calculated from the very beginning of football as we know it in the season 1871/1872.
-The main part of the rankings is the all-time club world ranking, composed by taking into account almost 60,000 database entries in terms of trophies won and (bonus)points obtained, awarded to around 4,500 clubs across the globe.
+The main part of the rankings is the all-time club world ranking, composed by taking into account over 60,000 database entries in terms of trophies won and (bonus)points obtained, awarded to nearly 5,000 clubs across the globe.
 That basically means all club football competitions "worth mentioning", at domestic league and cup level as well as continental and intercontinental competitions were taken into account.
 From Real Madrid to Zoundourma, any club that's ever won anything noteworthy is listed somewhere in the rankings.

 The Oosterpark Rankings take an interest only in club football and regional and world club rankings.
 At times, requests for league or even international football rankings have been made, but there are enough of those available on the internet.
 To the best of my knowledge, there is no comparable all-time club football ranking though, certainly not at world club level, which is why ClubWorldRankings.com focuses on them.
 By its very nature the project will always be 'work in progress'.
-This is why occasionally retroactive changes to the rankings may occur, even though with the 10th anniversary update of 27 September 2009, we've passed the point where it affects the top of the rankings.
+This is why occasionally retroactive changes to the rankings may occur, even though with the 10th anniversary update of 27 September 2009, we've probably passed the point where it affects the top of the rankings.
 Nevertheless, whenever hitherto unknown facts, competitions and the like surface, they will be included in the rankings.

 PageRank *

-Posted 04.12.2011 by Mark de Vries
+Posted 04.07.2015 by Mark de Vries

 Recopa Mundial